Charlie Chaplin: Monsieur Verdoux and communist accusations

 Chaplin denied being a communist, instead calling himself a "peacemonger", but felt the government's effort to suppress the ideology was an unacceptable infringement of civil liberties.
 Unwilling to be quiet about the issue, he openly protested against the trials of Communist Party members and the activities of the House Un-American Activities Committee.
 Chaplin received a subpoena to appear before HUAC but was not called to testify.
 As his activities were widely reported in the press, and Cold War fears grew, questions were raised over his failure to take American citizenship.
 Calls were made for him to be deported; in one extreme and widely published example, Representative John E. Rankin, who helped establish HUAC, told Congress in June 1947: "[Chaplin's] very life in Hollywood is detrimental to the moral fabric of America.
 [If he is deported] ... his loathsome pictures can be kept from before the eyes of the American youth.
 He should be deported and gotten rid of at once."

-In 2003, declassified British archives belonging to the British Foreign Office revealed that George Orwell secretly accused Chaplin of being a secret communist and a friend of the USSR.
-Chaplin's name was one of 35 Orwell gave to the Information Research Department (IRD), a secret British Cold War propaganda department which worked closely with the CIA, according to a 1949 document known as Orwell's list.
-Chaplin was not the only actor in America Orwell accused of being a secret communist.
-He also described American civil-rights leader and actor Paul Robeson as being "anti-white".
+In 2003, declassified British archives belonging to the British Foreign Office revealed that author and social critic George Orwell secretly accused Chaplin of being a secret communist and a friend of the USSR in the 1949 Orwell's list document.
+Chaplin's name was one of 35 that Orwell gave to the Information Research Department (IRD), a secret British Cold War propaganda department which worked closely with the CIA.
+Chaplin was not the only actor in America whom Orwell accused of being a secret communist.